Wesley00s/RESTFul-Ecommerce-API/README.md

 # RESTFul E-commerce System API
 This repository contains the source code for an e-commerce system developed in Java with Spring Boot.
-The system allows users to view products, place orders, manage shopping carts and make payments.
+The system allows users to view products, place orders, manage order carts and make payments.

 ## Class Diagram